 County, effective October 1, 2016.

-- The latest Tribal TANF Administrators meeting summaries for May 9, 2017 and February 22, 2017 meetings are now available.
+- The latest Tribal TANF Administrators meeting summaries for August 29, 2017 and May 9, 2017 meetings are now available.

 California Department of Social Services and each Tribal TANF program have been